Chew (comics): Reception

 On July 23, 2010, Chew won the Eisner Award for Best New Series.
-On July 27, 2011 Chew won the Eisner Award for Best Ongoing Series.Chew also won two 2010 Harvey Awards (Best New Series and Best New Talent) and was nominated for, but did not win, two 2010 Eagle Awards (Favourite New Comicbook and Favourite American Colour Comicbook).
+On July 27, 2011 Chew won the Eisner Award for Best Continuing Series.

+Chew also won two 2010 Harvey Awards (Best New Series and Best New Talent) and was nominated for, but did not win, two 2010 Eagle Awards (Favourite New Comicbook and Favourite American Colour Comicbook).

 In other media

-Television series
+Unfinished animated adaptation

 In July 2010 it was announced that production company Circle of Confusion, the same company that produces the Walking Dead television series, was planning to adapt Chew.
-In March 2011 Showtime announced it was developing Chew into a half-hour comedy series, based on a script by Terri Hughes Burton and Ron Milbauer.Chew was mentioned in Hart of Dixie.
+In March 2011 Showtime announced it was developing Chew into a half-hour comedy series, based on a script by Terri Hughes Burton and Ron Milbauer.

+Chew was mentioned in Hart of Dixie.

 On February 1, 2013, John Layman wrote on Facebook, "Chew Showtime TV show not happening."

-Animated feature

-In April 2014, it was announced Chew would be getting an animated feature.
+In April 2014, it was announced Chew would now be getting an animated adaptation.
 This project would be produced by Jeff Krelitz and David Boxenbaum via their multimedia company Heavy Metal.
 Jeff Krelitz would also be directing and John Layman would write.
 The executive producers would be John Layman, Rob Guillory and Scott Boxenbaum.
-Steven Yeun of The Walking Dead fame would voice the main character Tony Chu and Felicia Day would voice his love interest Amelia Mintz.
-On April 21, 2017, it was revealed in an interview with Rob Guillory, the artist of CHEW, that the animated film project was completely dead.
-Guillory simply stated that "it just didn't happen because Hollywood can be weird sometimes...we do have some movement on the live action show, though."
+Steven Yeun would voice the main character Tony Chu, Felicia Day would voice his love interest Amelia Mintz, and Robin Williams would voice Mason Savoy; following Williams' death in the middle of production, after Yeun and Day had recorded their parts, work on the project "stalled" until he was recast with David Tennant in June 2015; despite this, on April 21, 2017, it was revealed in an interview with Rob Guillory that while all voice recording for the animated adaptation had been completed and animation partially begun, the project had been quietly shelved, Guillory saying that "it just didn't happen because Hollywood can be weird sometimes…".